 We consider ourselves a “fencing family” with shared responsibility for the operation and development of our club and its members.
-Some of our shared responsibilities include: volunteering in support of club operations; supporting our members in both their fencing and non-fencing endeavors; fundraising; and fostering positive relationships with the broader Missoula community.
-Parent involvement at MFA is critical to our success, and we appreciate the work parents do to keep fencing viable in Missoula.
+Some of our shared responsibilities include: volunteering in support of club operations, supporting our members in both their fencing and non-fencing endeavors, fundraising, and fostering positive relationships with the broader Missoula community.
+Volunteer involvement at MFA is critical to our success, and we appreciate the work our community does to keep fencing viable in Missoula.

-It is important to us that all of our fencers feel safe, both physically and emotionally, in our “fencing family”.
-The MFA community gains strength from its diversity and there is no room in our club for bullying, discrimination, teasing, intimidation or hazing.
-We design our programs with an eye to fostering positive social connections among our fencers, and also organize regular social activities outside of our fencing instruction.
+It is important to us that all of our fencers feel safe – both physically and emotionally – in our “fencing family”.
+The MFA community gains strength from its diversity, and there is no room in our club for discrimination, intimidation, or hazing.
+We design our programs with an eye to fostering positive social connections among our fencers and organize regular social activities outside of our fencing instruction.